henrypugh/agents/README.md

 6. Connection is stored in `ServerRegistry.servers` dictionary
 7. Tools are available for use through `ServerRegistry.collect_all_tools()`

+### Server Disconnection Flow

+1. `ServerRegistry.disconnect_server()` is called with server name
+2. Server instance is retrieved from registry
+3. `ServerInstance.cleanup()` is called to clean up resources
+4. Server is removed from registry
+5. Status information is returned

 ## Implementation Details to Remember

 1. **Error Handling in Async Context**
    - Always use `try/except` inside async functions
    - Be careful with async context managers
    - Ensure `AsyncExitStack` is properly closed
+   - Use decorators for consistent error handling

 2. **LLM Tool Format**
    - Tools must be formatted in OpenAI function calling format